sebastianluczak/sebastianluczak.github.io/_pages/contact.md

 - 💼 We're hiring, take a look at [Our jobs pool](https://thecodest.co/careers)
 - 🌱 I’m currently learning Node.JS and Python
 - 👯 I’m looking to collaborate on external projects with tight deadlines and/or complicated architecture and/or tech debt
-- 💬 Ask me about my free slots in calendar, which are almost none :)
+- 💬 [Schedule a meeting](https://calendly.com/brodatydev/15min) if you want to talk business or cooperation
-- 📫 How to reach me: just message me on my [LinkedIn](https://www.linkedin.com/in/sebastianmluczak/)
+- 📫 How to reach me: just message me on my [LinkedIn](https://www.linkedin.com/in/sebastianmluczak/) or use scheduling tool above
 - ⚡ Fun fact: I can solve Rubic's cube in under 60 seconds

 ### What I'm passionate about: